dirkjanvw/MoGAAAP/README.md

 ```

 It is generally recommendable to set the `--cores` and `--memory` flags to what is available on your system.
+It is important to realise that Snakemake cannot enforce these limits, so it is up to the user to make sure that the limits are not exceeded.
+In general, the number of cores will generally not exceed the limit, but for memory it is advisable to set the limit to a value that is lower than the available memory on your system (about half).
 Please also check out the other options available by running `MoGAAAP run --help`.

 > [!NOTE]